 On top of that, you’ll also have access to the Tiny Tina’s Wonderlands Chaos Chambers.
-These are randomised little challenges you can undertake that may drop loot; they end with a giant chest that has a chance to contain legendary items, and you can also give crystals to the weird rabbit statues for more stuff, too.
-It’s also worth noting that items can’t be levelled up, so you really want to farm when you’re at max level to make sure your gear is as good as it can be.
+These are randomised little challenges you can undertake that may drop loot; they end with a giant chest that has a chance to contain legendary items, and you can also give crystals to the weird rabbit statues for more stuff.
+It’s also worth noting that items can’t be levelled up, so you really want to farm when you’re at max level to ensure your gear is as good as it can be.

 Tiny Tina’s Wonderlands Tiny Tina’s Wonderlands $59.99 Buy Network N earns affiliate commission from qualifying sales.

-You can, of course, farm earlier on in the game at any stage if you want to, it just might not always be the most productive thing to do.
+You can, of course, farm earlier in the game at any stage if you want to, it just might not always be the most productive thing to do.
 The best way to farm in Tiny Tina’s Wonderlands is to keep beating story bosses you’ve already defeated.
-As long as you’ve finished the mission they’re associated with, you’re able to simply wander into the boss arena to fight them once more, and they’ll explode into loot upon defeat.
+As long as you’ve finished the mission they’re associated with, you can simply wander into the boss arena to fight them once more, and they’ll explode into loot upon defeat.
 The other way to farm is to fight the bosses that spawn via the obelisks you can find dotted around the world.

 Best early game farming spots

 If you are going to farm in the early game, we recommend doing so by either choosing a boss you think you can decimate with ease or using the obelisk in Queen’s Gate.
 The former is our preference because it’s a touch quicker.

 The best early game boss to farm is Zomboss, who is at the end of the A Hard Day’s Night quest in Shattergrave Barrow.
 While the fight to get to them is harrowing the first time around, from then on, it’s actually a map you can run through with ease.